 With severe cases of deep infiltrating endometriosis the rectum and/or sigmoid colon are often also involved in the pelvis.
 Most cases we can manage by shaving endometriosis from the bowel surface without the need for opening the bowel.
 Occasionally we require the assistance of a colorectal surgeon during complex operations and expert cover is provided for us by Mr Edward Westcott (http://www.londonbridgehospital.com/LBH/consultant-det/mr-edward-d-a-westcott/).
 Also, if we predict that the chances of needing a bowel procedure are higher than normal then we will arrange for you to meet Mr Westcott before surgery to discuss this.

 Sometimes we require urological support in complex operations to insert stents into the ureters to protect them against leaks, or to re-implant ureters into the bladder if it is not possible to save them.
-The Princess Grace Hospital has numerous expert urological surgeons as it is one of the country’s leading centres for urological robotic surgery, with experts easily available for support.
+We are fortunate to work in conjunction with international ureter expert Mr Daron Smith, consultant urologist at University College Hospital (https://www.kingedwardvii.co.uk/consultants/mr-daron-smith) are referred to him for pre-operative assessment where we believe this to be necessary.